 Debt consolidation comes in a few forms, either you can consolidate all of your credit card debt onto one new credit card.
-You also have the option of taking out a home equity line of credit (HELOC) if you are a homeowner.
+You also have the option of taking out a home equity line of credit (HELOC) with one of the best home equity loan providers, if you are a homeowner.
 HELOCs are loans that are secured against your property, which often means you can benefit from a lower interest rate than you would with other sources of credit.

 The risk with this option is that if you miss payments, creditors could seek to take possession of the asset against which the loan was secured.
 There are also federal debt consolidation options for student loans.

 Debt consolidation loans are often offered to people who are struggling with their finances, and who may have bad credit.
 Lenders generally agree that it is worth offering a debt consolidation option to people as it improves the chances of them being able to pay back their debts.
 Debt consolidation loans are therefore offered by banks, credit unions, specialist companies, and nonprofits.